 Since you are only going to have a few days to prepare for the FRO hearing, it is crucial that you speak with an experienced attorney immediately.
 There are several complicated legal issues and case facts that will need to be examined in advance of your FRO hearing.
 For instance, the alleged victim will have to prove that an act of domestic violence occurred in order to obtain an FRO against you.
 Under the New Jersey Prevention of Domestic Violence Act, there are a total of 18 predicate acts of domestic violence that qualify for protection: homicide, assault, terroristic threats, kidnapping, criminal restraint, false imprisonment, sexual assault, criminal sexual contact, lewdness, criminal mischief, burglary, criminal trespass, harassment, stalking, criminal coercion, robbery, contempt of a domestic violence order, and any crime involving risk of death or serious bodily injury.
 If there was no predicate act of domestic violence, then the judge in your case should not issue a final restraining order.

-Contact a Cherry Hill Domestic Violence Lawyer Who Will Defend You at an FRO Hearing in New Jersey
+Contact an Experienced Domestic Violence Lawyer Who Will Defend You at an FRO Hearing in New Jersey

 If you are set to appear at a final restraining order hearing in the coming days, you need to act quickly.
 You should speak with an experienced criminal defense and domestic violence attorney who understands the nuances of NJ restraining order law and who is prepared to represent you at your FRO hearing.
 Contact Camden criminal defense lawyer Jill Cohen today to start building your defense against a final restraining order in Camden, Cherry Hill, Voorhees, Washington Township, Glassboro, or elsewhere in South Jersey.